-Students are assessed each term and for most subjects this will be at least one assessment which covers work covered on the course which has been studied up to that point.
+Students are assessed each term and for most subjects this will be at least one assessment which covers work covered on the GCSE course which has been studied up to that point.
 For some subjects this will be an in class test or series of tests.
 In practical subjects a project or series of projects may be used.

 Students are only assessed on work that has been taught up to that point and never on material that has yet to be taught.
-Assessments may also cover work that has been taught in previous terms to reflect the increasing level of knowledge required as they move through the course.
-Teachers will also use other evidence of performance such as the standard of homework and other work produced in class.
+Assessments may also cover work that has been taught in previous terms to reflect the demanding level of knowledge required by many of the 9-1 GCSE courses.
+Where a formal mock examination has been recently held then this will be one of the prime sources used to determine the assessment grade.
+Teachers will however also use other evidence of performance such as the standard of homework and other work produced in class.
 They will use these sources of evidence to produce a current attainment grade that best reflects the standard of work produced.
 For this reason, the grade reported is frequently referred to as the Current Working Grade of the pupil.